-India’s last mile delivery constitutes of FMCG, e-commerce, retail and other categories.
-Of these, FMCG constitutes the highest followed by e-commerce, according to a report by Bengaluru-based market research firm RedSeer.
+India’s last-mile delivery consists of FMCG, e-commerce, retail, and other categories.
+Of these, FMCG constitutes the highest, followed by e-commerce, according to a report by Bengaluru-based market research firm RedSeer.

 “In the e-commerce sector, logistics is divided between captive and third-party logistics (3PL).
 The overall e-commerce shipments has grown from 817 million shipments in 2018 to 1,364 million shipments last year, and is expected to grow over 5,000 million by 2025,” said Kanishka Mohan, a Director with RedSeer.

-The overall road logistics constitutes nearly 8 percent of the overall GDP of the country, across the value creation cycle The road logistics contributes the highest in the overall logistics market.
+The overall road logistics constitutes nearly 8 percent of the overall GDP of the country across the value creation cycle road logistics contributes the highest in the overall logistics market.

 “Road logistics is a market size of $240 billion with 75 per cent share of the overall market size,” Mohan said in a statement.